Concept Mastery Routine (SP)

 After Ms. Hansen felt comfortable implementing this process with her students, we observed her in action.
 She followed the routine in step order and supplied her students with positive feedback.
 She feels that students have a better understanding of poetry as a result of the implementation of this routine.
 She indicated that she would be able to use this strategy in the future.
 The only challenge that she noted and that we observed was to get the students initially responding with answers relevant to the topic.

-gyoriteach Almost 7 years ago
+gyoriteach Over 7 years ago

 Instruction with teacher for Concept Mastery Routine